 Hult Prize was the idea of Ahmad Ashkar, MBA student at Hult International Business School in 2009.
 He endeavored to solve the world’s crucial social challenges through startup ideas from the youth worldwide.
 With the help of Hult International Business School, Ahmad was able bring this idea to fruition.
 Hult Prize has now mobilized more than 1 million students from colleges and universities from over 100 countries.
 Each year students compete to address different challenges that correlate with the United Nation’s Sustainable Development Goals (SDGs).
 This year’s theme “Harnessing the Power of Energy” embodies 3 SDGs ‘Affordable and Clean Energy’, ‘Decent Work and Economic Growth’ and ‘Industry, Innovation, and Infrastructure’.

-With competitions all over the world, students participate in on-campus rounds then advance to national rounds before heading to regional rounds locations in 16 different cities.
+With competitions all over the world, students participate in on-campus rounds, see their price list, then advance to national rounds before heading to regional rounds locations in 16 different cities.
 After the regional rounds, the winners move on to the Hult Prize Accelerator to further develop their ideas before the global finals in September where they have the chance to pitch their ideas and win the top prize of $1 million.